 18 Frederik VII’s Room

 ROOM 18: This room, which mainly contains exhibits with a connection to the life and government of Frederik VII, was designed only five years after Frederik VII’s death in 1863.
-The fact that the the museum of Rosenborg Palace contained then contemporary pieces, attracted international attention.
+The fact that the museum of Rosenborg Castle contained then contemporary pieces, attracted international attention.

 The furniture, pictures and other exhibits relate mainly to the period between the two Schleswig Wars (1848-1851 and 1864); however, several items are mementos from the time before Frederik became King.
-From an art-historical viewpoint they illustrate the tendency to revive the styles of bygone ages.
+From an art-historical perspective it illustrates the era’s delight in reviving the styles of bygone ages.